Misa Hylton

-Misa Hylton (previously known as Misa Hylton-Brim; born January 6, 1974) is an American stylist and fashion designer.
-Known as a pioneer in the fashion industry, she has styled many hip-hop and R&B artists since the 1990s, most notably Lil' Kim and Mary J. Blige.
-Hylton's style, referred to as "hip-hop glamorous," has been credited with influencing fashion trends in popular culture.
+Misa Hylton (previously Hylton-Brim; born January 6, 1974) is an American stylist and fashion designer who was a stylist for many hip-hop and R&B acts, including Lil' Kim and Mary J. Blige.
+Hylton's style, known as "hip-hop glamorous", has been credited with influencing fashion trends.
 Hylton is a global creative partner for MCM and was the centerpiece of the 2019 documentary The Remix: Hip Hop x Fashion.

 Early life

-Hylton was raised in Mount Vernon, New York to a mother who is of Japanese and Jamaican heritage, and a father who is African American.
-She enjoyed fashion from a young age and was also a hip-hop fan.
+Hylton was raised in Mount Vernon, New York, by a mother of Japanese and Jamaican heritage and an African American father.
+She enjoyed fashion from an early age and was also a hip-hop fan.
 Hylton listened to hip-hop radio stations and envisioned what the artists might be wearing.
 Her future boyfriend, Sean "Puffy" Combs, also grew up in Mount Vernon and lived close to one of Hylton's childhood friends.